sheldonsebastian/vbd_cxr/docs/index.md

 <div style="text-align: justify">

-<u>Ensembling Classification Models</u>: For Resnet152 and VGG19 classification models, the prediction probabilities were combined by taking their average.
+<u>Ensembling Classification Models</u>: For Resnet152 and VGG19 classification models, the prediction probabilities were combined by taking their average.<br>

 <u>Ensembling Object Detection Models</u>: To combine the results of Faster RCNN and YOLOv5, weighted boxes fusion(WBF)<sup>[5][18]</sup> was used with weights of 3:9 respectively.
 The outputs of Faster RCNN and YOLOv5 were post-processed using NMS with an IoU threshold of 0.3 and a confidence threshold of 0.05.
-The processed outputs were then fused together using WBF and the fused outputs were again post-processed using NMS with an IoU threshold of 0.3 and a confidence threshold of 0.05
+The processed outputs were then fused together using WBF and the fused outputs were again post-processed using NMS with an IoU threshold of 0.3 and a confidence threshold of 0.05<br>

-<u>Ensembling Classification and Object Detection Models</u>: We used thresholding logic<sup>[19]</sup> (as shown in Figure 9) to ensemble the classification and object detection models instead of a hierarchical approach.
+<u>Ensembling Classification and Object Detection Models</u>: We used thresholding logic<sup>[19]</sup> (as shown in Figure 9) to ensemble the classification and object detection models instead of a hierarchical approach. <br>

 </div>